silverstripe/cwp/docs/en/01_Working_with_projects/06_Working_with_modules.md

 # Working with modules

-Public (or private) modules are available as separate repositories (projects) within Gitlab or GitHub.
+Public (or private) modules are available as separate repositories (projects) within GitLab or GitHub.
 They can then be included in any other projects through Composer.
 For more information about Composer usage with SilverStripe see
 [Installing and Upgrading with Composer](https://docs.silverstripe.org/en/3.2/getting_started/composer/).

 We assume here that you have your website project already started, based off the basic recipe.